derekbtw/just-pug-it/README.md

 ## NPM

-Alternatively you may also install using NPM which will place it inside of your node_modules folder.
+Alternatively you may also install using NPM (because why not, yo?).

 ```sh
 $ npm i just-pug-it